bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/Dataset/README.md

 - IfcTrackElement.FROG - *requies Body Tessallation Geometry*
 - IfcMechanicalFastener.RAILFASTENING - *requires Mapped Geometry with Type Body Tessallated Geometry*
 - IfcMechanicalFastener.RAILJOINT - *requires Mapped Geometry with Type Body Tessallated Geometry*
-- IfcFastener.WELD - *requires Mapped Geometry with Type Body Tessallated Geometry*
+- IfcFastener.WELD - *Only necessary to have ObjectPlacement, not necessary to have Geometry (Representations)*

 ## Model Dataset
 This test case utilises the attached dataset documented by the following drawings and data schedule.